Rblakney23/ActiveDirectoryLab/README.md

 <h2>In-Depth Deployment and Configuration Steps</h2>
 Once Active Directory Domain Services is installed and the VM is promoted to be the DC, "mydomain.com" was configured as a new forest.
-After restarting and logging back into the DC VM as "mydomain.com\labuser", you should have access to the AD Users and Computers.
+After restarting and logging back into the DC VM as "mydomain.com\labuser", you should have access to AD Users and Computers.

 <p>